- Home

 Life after treatment for AML

 For most people, the cancer experience doesn’t end on the last day of treatment.
-Life after cancer treatment can present its own challenges.
-You may have mixed feelings when treatment ends, and worry that every ache and pain means the cancer is coming back.
+Life after acute myeloid leukaemia (AML) treatment can present its own challenges.
+You may have mixed feelings when treatment ends and worry that every ache and pain means the leukaemia is coming back.

-Some people say that they feel pressure to return to “normal life”.
-It is important to allow yourself time to adjust to the physical and emotional changes, and establish a new daily routine at your own pace.
+Some people say they feel pressure to return to “normal life”.
+It is important to allow yourself time to adjust to the physical and emotional changes, and to establish a new daily routine at your own pace.
 Your family and friends may also need time to adjust.

-Cancer Council 13 11 20 can help you connect with other people who have had cancer, and provide you with information about the emotional and practical aspects of living well after cancer.
+Cancer Council 13 11 20 can help you connect with other people who have had leukaemia and provide you with information about the emotional and practical aspects of living well after treatment.

 For more on this, see Living well after cancer.